Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/Factories.md

 * **[TypeFactory](@ref)**: **a struct itself**.
 Some of the basic methods making the above three requirements fulfilled with these types are based on the powerful functions defined in [`MacroTools`](https://github.com/MikeInnes/MacroTools.jl).

 We want to give a remark that although the types and functions provided in this module helps a lot for the definition of macros, macros should not be abused.
 On the one hand, some macros may change the language specifications, which makes it hard to understand the codes, and even splits the community; on the one hand, macros usually increases the precompiling/jit time, which means enormous uses of macros in a module may lead to an extremely long load time.
 Besides, due to the limited ability of the author, the codes in this module are not optimal, which adds to the jit overhead.
-Any promotion that keeps the interfaces unchanged is welcomed.
+Any promotion that keeps the interfaces unchanged is welcomed on GitHub issues.

 ### Inference